 Despite the fast growth in financial planning, the U.S. Bureau of Labor Statistics expected a highly competitive market for personal financial advisors (www.bls.gov).
 Though a master's degree is not required for employment as a CFP, students with these degrees may stand out among a growing pool of applicants.
 Master's degree-holders may also be eligible for positions managing a group of financial experts.

-Students seeking the education needed to earn CFP certifications online have a couple options to chose from including certificate programs for certified financial planners or a master's degree in financial planning.
-The master's may require an internship, which students may find near their homes, and CFP certification also requires candidates to have three years experience and pass an accreditation exam.
+Students seeking the education needed to earn CFP certifications online have a couple of options to choose from including certificate programs for certified financial planners or a master's degree in financial planning.
+The masters may require an internship, which students may find near their homes, and CFP certification also requires candidates to have three years of experience and pass an accreditation exam.